SamriddhaDas/FactiFyAI/README.md

 # FactiFyAI
 A website verifying the integrity of a given news using an url or by pasting the paragraph of it.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+Built with Next.js 14, JavaScript, and Tailwind CSS.

 # Background
 During emergencies and major events, misinformation spreads rapidly across social media